 A QMF non-AP MLD shall not transmit a QMF Policy frame through its affiliated non-AP STA to an AP affiliated with the associated AP MLD.

-The access category for an IQMF that is transmitted by a QMF non-AP MLD through any of the affiliated non- AP STA to an AP affiliated with the associated QMF AP MLD shall be determined from the IQMF policy received from any AP affiliated with the AP MLD if a QMF policy for IQMF has been received from any AP affiliated with the AP MLD.
+The access category for an IQMF that is transmitted by a QMF non-AP MLD through any of the affiliated non- AP STAs(#19286) to an AP affiliated with the associated QMF AP MLD shall be determined from the IQMF policy received from any AP affiliated with the AP MLD if a QMF policy for IQMF has been received from any AP affiliated with the AP MLD.
 Otherwise, the default policy shall be used for an IQMF.
 The access category for IQMF that is transmitted by an AP affiliated with the QMF AP MLD is determined from the QMF policy for IQMF configured at that AP, which is the same for any AP affiliated with the AP MLD.

 A QMF MLD shall not modify the access category of an IQMF frame after an initial transmission of the frame has been performed, regardless of any subsequent modification to the QMF policy under which the STA is operating.